AhlmanJ/Storeaid-design/README.md

 -The website is created in React + White.
 -Use of components.
--Using React Hooks.
+-Use of React Hooks.
 -Send/retrieve data to and from a web api.
 -Validate forms and handle error messages.
 -Version control the code with Git and GitHUB.
 -Accessibility according to WCAG 2.1 as far as possible.

 This assignment did not require me to build the website for mobile and tablet (Although this is something you should always do), therefore I have only built the website for "Desktop" (1920x1080).
 This is because in this case I focused on learning React etc.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 NOTE!

--When I built this website, I used React Router which I downloaded.
+-When I built this website, I used React Router that I downloaded.
 -To see what changes I have made to try to meet the requirements of WCAG 2.1 - see notes in each component and section.

-In some parts of this project I have used CHATGPT:
+In some parts of this project I have used CHATGPT.
+Either for a code block, a line of code or as a debugging aid to be able to structure the code correctly.
+Comments about this can be found in the project files.
--Some code snippets/code blocks.
--For troubleshooting.
--As a "teacher", ask the AI ​​to "break down the code" into smaller parts and explain what each part does.

-!!! --- BUT I HAVE COMMENTED IN THE CODE, WHERE I HAVE INSERTED CODE THAT IS CREATED BY CHATGPT. --- !!!

 Hope you like the end result!